Town of Canaan, Vermont

 Beecher Falls Port of Entry

-Beginning January 31, 2008, United States and Canadian citizens 19 years and older who enter the U.S. at land ports of entry will need to present government-issued photo ID, such as a driver's license as proof of identity, along with proof of citizenship, such as a birth certificate or naturalization certificate, or a passport.
+Since January 31, 2008, United States and Canadian citizens 19 years and older who enter the U.S. at land ports of entry will need to present government-issued photo ID, such as a driver's license as proof of identity, along with proof of citizenship, such as a birth certificate or naturalization certificate, or a passport.

 Children age 18 and younger will be able to enter with proof of citizenship (birth certificate, naturalization certificate or passport).
 Verbal claims of citizenship and identity alone will not be sufficient to establish identity and citizenship for entry into the United States.